SuperKohl/SkySeeker/docs/development/Building in Ubuntu.md

 ## Updating and rebuilding

-Navigate to the local u360gts repository and use the following steps to pull the latest changes and rebuild your version of u360gts:
+Navigate to the local SkySeeker repository and use the following steps to pull the latest changes and rebuild your version of SkySeeker:

 ```
-cd src/u360gts
+cd src/SkySeeker
 git reset --hard
 git pull
 make clean TARGET=NAZE